Welcome fellow Journeyer! I thought I would tell you what I usually bring when I go hiking.

 - Pocket warmers

-- Hydro Backpacks – a backpack filled with water.
+- Hydro Bladder – a large silicone bag filled with water.

 - Hiking Sticks – to help balance out your weight.